 Whilst you can’t (with certainty) prevent car theft, there are several steps you can take to avoid becoming a hijack victim — one of which is choosing a low risk vehicle.

-As motorists in South Africa, hijacking and car theft are unfortunately a reality which are factored into our daily lives.
+Every 23 minutes, a motorist is hijacked somewhere in South Africa - that’s a horrifying 63 cars hijacked every day.
+Hijacking and car theft are, unfortunately, a reality which has to be factored into our daily lives.
 We’re faced with decisions like whether or not to get insurance, install a tracker or park our car on the verge at our best friend’s braai.

-The top ten most hijacked passenger vehicle brands are (in order):
+The top four most hijacked passenger and sport/utility vehicle brands are (in order):

-The following charts, showing the most hijacked cars in South Africa, are based on Ctrack’s report data:
+For past reference, the following charts, showing the most hijacked cars in South Africa, are based on Ctrack’s 2017 report data:

 Image source: BusinessTech